ion124-0/pm-bgm-repro/README.md

 ### Star Rod / BGM replacement route

-Injecting just one modded bgm file at a time doesn’t crash, so there’s no way to isolate any individual bgm file as the cause.
+Injecting just one custom modded bgm file from mamar in assets/mod/us doesn’t crash in game at snd_song_request_pop / bgm_update_music_control / au_bgm_process_resume, so there’s no way to isolate any individual bgm file as the cause.
 The crash happens if you have a bunch of modded bgm files, individual modded files don’t cause it to crash, but multiple ones cause it to break resume/pop/fade behavior.
+Other attempts included ebuilding and injecting a new audio.sbn into a working rom and direct hex edits, but they all result in the exact same crashes.

 Crash points observed include: